 Betty and Hadrian MacDonald

-4 deliveries of 20lbs between October and June.
+1 delivery of 80lbs between October and June.

-Pasture-raised animals, no growth hormone or antibiotics.
+Pasture-raised animal, no growth hormone or antibiotics.
 Fed organic grain, cheese whey and non-GMO spent grains.

 Each 10lbs consists of 1 pork roast (butt/ shoulder or spare ribs), pork chops, ground pork and some, but not all of the following: smoked ham, pork filet, breakfast sausage, Bratwurst, smoked bacon, or green bacon.

 Grazing Days Farm Protocols

 People often ask us about our animal husbandry practices.
 How do we raise them?
 What do we feed them?
 Below you will find an articulation of our animal husbandry protocols.
 Additionally you will find here our protocols for land management and our protocols for processed products like sausages, burger patties, ham, bacon and pâté.

 This is a complete list of the protocols that we follow on the farm.
 Please note that every protocol does not apply to every animal on the farm (there are a few pig specific protocols and others that are cow specific).
 To help clarify what protocol applies to what product we sell, we have added a list of product specific protocols to each product in our store.
 Also please do not hesitate to reach out to us for clarification, or to visit the farm this growing season during one of our farm tours.

 Animal Husbandry Protocols